quickwit-oss/quickwit/docs/tutorials/configure-aws-env.md

 ---

-To let Quickwit access your AWS S3 buckets and form a cluster, you need two things: first setup your credentials and region and then setup network rules so that instances can communicate between them.
+To let Quickwit access your AWS S3 buckets and form a cluster, you need two things: first setup your credentials and region and then set up network rules so that instances can communicate between them.

 ## Credentials and region
-To let Quickwit stores your indexes on AWS S3, you need to define three environment variables:
+To let Quickwit store your indexes on AWS S3, you need to define three environment variables:
 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`
 - `AWS_REGION` or `AWS_DEFAULT_REGION`.
-If variables are malformed, it will fallback to us-east-1 region.
+If variables are malformed, it will fall back to us-east-1 region.

 You can also have these variables defined in a `~/.aws/credentials` and `~/.aws/config` files.

 ## Network
 Cluster membership and search workload distribution need UDP and TCP communication between instances.
-You need to authorize UDP and TCP on relevant ports between them to make it work: by default, TCP port 8080 is used by the web server, TCP and UDP 8081 ports (8080 + 1) are used by the cluster membership protocol and TCP port 8082 (8080 + 2) is used for gRPC communication.
+You need to authorize UDP and TCP on relevant ports between them to make it work: by default, TCP port 8080 is used by the webserver, TCP and UDP 8081 ports (8080 + 1) are used by the cluster membership protocol, and TCP port 8082 (8080 + 2) is used for gRPC communication.

 ## Common errors